 Use RSLA to capture your engaged audience

 Use audiences and remarketing for search (RSLA) to target the users that have already shown an interest in your website.
 You can bid more for these users, meaning your ad will show in a higher position for those already familiar with your brand.
-Depending on their behaviour, these users are more likely to convert, and if you’re able to maintain a good position for these searches, you’ll appear dominant, authoritative and you’ll enhance your brand.
+Depending on their behaviour, these users are more likely to convert, and if you’re able to maintain a good position for these searches, you’ll appear dominant and authoritative, and you’ll enhance your brand.

 PPC at Loom